are you in?

 An important component you need to start offering your own online training is an online course platform.
 These are also often known as a learning management system or an LMS.

-Platforms like these allow you to publish your training content online.
+Digital platforms like these allow you to publish your training content online.
 They give you the ability to display videos, PDF’s text, and audio content.
 You can also offer quizzes, assessments, and exams.
 In addition, built-in features allow learners to track their progress.

-If you’re thinking about creating an online course or need to switch to a different platform, then this guide is for you.
+If you’re thinking about creating an online course or need to switch to a different e-learning platform, then this guide is for you.
 There are two types of groups this guide will help; entrepreneurs and corporations.
 Let’s break them down:

 Even if you’re only planning to create a side income sharing your knowledge with others; you’ve now stepped over into entrepreneurship.